MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 - [`Most`](xref:microsoft.quantum.arrays.most)
 - [`Tail`](xref:microsoft.quantum.arrays.tail)

-A good exercise to understand the code and the operations is to check with pen and paper that the operation `ReflectAboutUniform` applies the Grover's diffusion operation.
+A good exercise to understand the code and the operations is to check with pen and paper that the operation `ReflectAboutUniform` applies Grover's diffusion operator.
 To see it note that the operation `Controlled Z(Most(inputQubits),Tail(inputQubits))` only has an effect different than the identity if and only if all qubits are in the state $\ket{1}$.

 The operation is called `ReflectAboutUniform` because it can be geometrically interpreted as a reflection in the ket space about the uniform superposition